shengbinmeng/object-tracker/README.md

 	track -i <video_file> [-t tracker_type] [-m model_file]

 	'tracker_type' can be: Boosting, MIL, KCF, TLD, MedianFlow, GOTURN.
-Default is KCL.
+Default is KCF.
 	If 'model_file' is given, the program will detect an object and track it.
 Otherwise, you will be asked to select ROI manually.

 Examples: